ortus-docs/commandbox-docs/packages/endpoints/riaforge.md

 ## Package Metadata

 Packages installed from the RIAForge endpoint don't have any way to get new version information.
-They will always show as outdated using the `package outdated` or `update` commands and their downloads will not get stored in the artifact cache.
+They will always show as outdated using the `outdated` or `update` commands and their downloads will not get stored in the artifact cache.

 If the package has a `box.json`, its version information will be used, and any dependencies will be installed as well.